-- Take a boating safety course; - Get instruction in the safe and proper handling of your boat; - Understand and follow the "rules of the road"; - Learn how to navigate.
+- Take a boating safety course; - Get instruction in the safe and proper handling of your boat; - Understand and follow the "rules of the road"; - Learn how to navigate. - Registration: In addition to the registration requirements for your boat in the state where it is used most frequently.
+Many states require additional registration when an out-of-state boat is used within their boundaries.
+Contact state boating authorities or any marine dealer for registration requirements.

-3. Source of Information
+3. Sources of Information